A Medicare Advantage plan with prescription drug coverage costs $27 per month, on average.

+A Medicare Part C plan with higher monthly costs may be a good value if your health care tends to be expensive.
 For example, spending $25 per month ($300 per year) on a Medicare Advantage plan would be worth it if the better benefits can save you more than $300 in medical costs, as compared to a $0 Medicare Advantage plan.

 Medicare Advantage rates by plan type

-Medicare Advantage plan type
+Monthly Medicare Advantage rate by plan type

-Comparing Medicare Advantage costs by insurance company
+Total monthly Medicare Advantage costs

 Even when you sign up for Medicare Advantage, you'll still have to pay for Original Medicare (Parts A and B).

 A Medicare Advantage plan is sold by a private insurance company, but it’s part of the government’s Medicare program.
 So while the cost of Medicare Advantage is determined by the plan you choose, the costs for Medicare Parts A and B are set by the government.
 Typical monthly costs:

 How much does the government pay for Medicare Advantage plans?

 What you pay for a Medicare Advantage plan only represents part of the plan's cost.
 Medicare also pays insurance companies a flat rate for each Medicare enrollee, typically more than $1,000 per month.
 The actual payment amount varies based on location, plan benefits and overall community health.